imatari/curious_moon/discussion.md

 **_for example_**
 - Matari
 How do I run the `build.sql` file against the enceladus database?
+- Bethany
+Make files, variables, and environment variables.

 **_notes:_**
 - Because this is a Markdown file please hit the space bar twice before you hit enter -_at the end of a line_- so that your newline really becomes a newline : )